mlammens/ENS-610/ENS-610-EP-603-FA-2020-Syllabus.md

 For the Fall of 2020, this course will be taught as **HyFlex**.
 That means that students will have the opportunity to meet in-person or connect to class *synchronously* via Zoom.
-Because of social distancing guidelines, our classroom can accomidate 8 students in person.
+Because of social distancing guidelines, our classroom can accommodate 8 students in person.
 We will work together to arrange a schedule that allows all students who wish for in-person instruction to have this experience.

 Course description